ronpattern/DictTextViewListener/README.md

 ```

-The Popup can be dismissed by clicking outside of it, but if you want to use the back button you will have to add these lines on your main activity :
+The Popup can be dismissed by clicking outside of it, but if you want to use the back button you will have to add these lines in your main activity :

 ```java